MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 Some important optimizations are discussed in {{optimizations}}
 to avoid additional latency in comparison to ordinary AAAA/A lookups.

+Although SVCB can only provide alternative endpoints for any pre-existing protocol, new protocols could be defined that require a ServiceMode record.
+Such "SVCB-reliant" protocols SHALL terminate upon reaching step 5.

 ## Handling resolution failures {#client-failures}

 If a SVCB query results in a SERVFAIL error, transport error, or timeout,